 The recovery damage/safety assessment is the basis for determining the type and amount of State and/or Federal financial assistance necessary for recovery.
-An Initial Damage Estimate will be developed during the emergency response phase to support a request for a local proclamation and for the State to request a Presidential declaration, through the Santa Barbara Operational Area.
-During the recovery phase, this assessment is refined to a more detailed level.
-This detailed damage/safety assessment will be needed to apply for the various disaster financial assistance programs.
+An Initial Damage Estimate (IDE) will be developed during the emergency response phase to support a request for a local proclamation and for the State to request a Presidential declaration, through the Santa Barbara Operational Area.
+IDEs are generally requested with a turnaround time of less than 24 hours.
+Be prepared to assign a staff member to complete this request.